rod-trent/Copilot-for-Security/Prompts/Promptbooks/Risky_User.md

 4. **Provide more investigation recommendations**:
    ```
-   Suggest how we can investigate further this risky user?
+   Suggest how we can investigate further this risky user
    ```

 5. **Request additional methods to help secure the environment**: